ahdee/workshop.PSPG-245B.2/README.md

 # workshop

-** please remember to set the working directory to your source by clicking Sesssion-> Set working directory -> to source file location
+** please remember to set the working directory to your source direcotry by clicking Sesssion-> Set working directory -> to source file location

 This workshop requires R > 3.5, Rstudio and the following packages.